RetroNynjah/SupraDrive500XP-8MB-expansion/README.md

 * Remove any old DIP chips
 * Align the pins with the sockets
 * Insert module
+* Install all three jumpers J1, J2, J3 for 8 MB

-There's an installation guide in the docs folder.
+There's an illustrated installation guide in the docs folder.
 <p align="center">
   <img src="images\moduleinstalled.jpg" alt="Board installed in SupraDrive" width="800"/>
 </p>